Background information

 - Environmental permit

-- Aquaculture authorization: (i) Approval for establishment, and (ii) Notification of operation
+- Notification of operation

 National associations and networks